Battle of Cumae (474 BC)

-The Greek-colonised city of Cumae in southern Italy was founded in 8th century BC in an area towards the southern Etruscan border.

-By 504 the southern Etruscans were defeated by the Cumaeans, but they still maintained a powerful force.
-In 474 they were able to raise a fleet to launch a direct attack on Cumae.
+The city of Cumae in southern Italy was founded by Greek settlers in the 8th century BC in an area near the southern frontier of Etruscan control.
+By 504 BC, the southern Etruscans had been defeated by the Cumaeans, but they still maintained a powerful force.
+In 474 BC, they were able to raise a fleet to launch a direct attack on Cumae.